uvastatlab/statlab-fellows/project_tasks.md

 ## Cable News

-* To be added: ran out of time; will include reviewing topictiling, validating initial results (e.g., against Vanderbilt News Archive's story count for Anderson Cooper, other ways?), figure out how to containerize the process (via singularity) to run on the cluster.
+* To be added: reviewing topictiling, validating initial results (e.g., against Vanderbilt News Archive's story count for Anderson Cooper, other ways?), figure out how to containerize the process (via singularity) to run on the cluster.

-## Tweets
+## Presidential Documents

 * To be added: ran out of time

-## Presidential Documents
+## Tweets

 * To be added: ran out of time